Mountain farming and rural areas in Europe

 The European network for rural development

-Euromontana is a member of the ENRD coordination committee as well as of the LEADER sub-committee.
-And has also been part in other expert groups of the ENRD such as the Focus Groups on Knowledge Transfer and Innovation or the Thematic initiative on Youth and Young Farmers.
+Euromontana is a member of the ENRD Steering Group as well as of the LEADER/ CLLD and innovation subgroups.
+Euromontana has also been part in other expert groups of the ENRD such as the Focus Groups on rural SMEs, or the Thematic initiative on Youth and Young Farmers.

 FAO Family Farming